Hasham-Amir/Snake-Water-Gun-Game/README.md

 # Snake-Water-Gun-Game
-This game covers the concepts of loops file handling by writing highest win percentage. highWinPercentage.txt contains the highest percentage
+This game covers the concepts of loops, if else and file handling by writing highest win percentage. highWinPercentage.txt contains the highest percentage